top of page

 With much more time spent at home this year, I am practicing a kind of gratitude for what I hold dear in life while also holding on to a sense of hope for continuing change in the world at large.

-The Meaning of Home by Brad Krefman
+The Meaning of Home

 I'm a big believer that our home should be an expression of ourselves and must function to meet our changing needs.
 This is especially meaningful these days as we are adapting to a new way of life with social distancing measures in place.
 Whether working from home, supporting kids in e-learning and finding ways to keep them engaged and entertained, this unprecedented time has been a reminder of the importance of home and the role design can play in shaping the way we live.
 We polled some of our clients to see how they are adapting to life at home and how they are using the spaces we created for them.
 Below is a peek into the way we live now and a personal insight into the meaning of home.
 We sincerely hope that amid these uncertain times, you're staying safe, healthy and finding a bit of inspiration from experiencing your home in a whole new light.

-Curated Corners by Brad Krefman
+Curated Corners

 Charles Eames famously said, "The details are not the details.
 They make the design."
 This often rings true for us as I find that the details are the element that pull together an entire room bringing the space to life.